How To Claim For A Death Caused By Careless Driving

 Select a Section:

-The Criteria For Making A Death By Careless Driving Compensation Claim
+What Are The Criteria For Making A Death By Careless Driving Compensation Claim?

 If a loved one has suffered fatal injuries in a road traffic accident, you may be interested in knowing whether you could make a fatal accident claim.

 Under the Road Traffic Act 1988, road users owe each other a duty of care.
 Per this duty, they must navigate the roads in a way that avoids causing harm to themselves and others.
-Furthermore, they must adhere to the rules set out for them in the Highway Code to promote road safety.
-If they were to breach this duty of care, and a loved one suffered fatal injuries due to another road user’s reckless driving, you could be eligible to make a fatal accident claim.
+Furthermore, road users need to comply with the rules and regulations set out for them in the Highway Code to promote road safety.
+If they were to breach this duty of care, and a loved one suffered fatal injuries due to another road user’s reckless driving, you could be eligible to claim.

 Additionally, if you are making a claim for a fatal accident on behalf of a loved one, you will need to start the claiming process within the relevant time limit.
 This is typically three years from the date of death.
 Alternatively, it could be three years from the date of knowledge and can be formed on the date of a post-mortem or inquest.